davidhq/SublimeEthereum/README.md

 ## Description

-[Ethereum][ethereum] is a platform for decentralized applications.
-This package contains syntax highlighting for Ethereum main language — Solidity.
-More features will come as needed.
+[Ethereum][ethereum] is a platform for decentralized applications which is ruling the world.

+This package contains syntax highlighting for Ethereum's language Solidity.

 [ethereum]: https://www.ethereum.org/